epics-containers/epics-containers.github.io/main/_sources/explanations/introduction.rst.txt

 There are these types of CI:

-:Generic IOC repos:
+:Generic IOC repositories:
     - builds a generic IOC container image
     - runs some tests against that image
     - publishes the image to github packages (only if the commit is tagged)

-:beamline repos:
+:beamline repositories:
     - builds a helm chart from each ioc definition (TODO ibek will do this - at present the charts are hand coded)
     - TODO: IOCs which are unchanged should not be published again
     - publishes the charts to github packages (only if the commit is tagged)

-:helm library repo:
+:helm library repositories:
     - builds the helm chart
     - publishes it to github packages (only if the commit is tagged)

+:documentation repository:
+    - builds the sphinx docs
+    - publishes it to github.io pages

 Industry Standard Technologies
 ------------------------------